vnatovskigg/Quote-Market-Stocks/README.md

 ## TODO

+[] Make modal pop-up effect
+[] Edit the aside to make it more dinamic
+[] Make search bar appear beneath nav on mobile view [] Add graphs!!!
+[x] Make news section in pages or scroll-loading
 [x] Make an aside component for storing indices, commodities, stocks, etc.
-[] Make news section in pages or scroll-loading
-[] Edit the aside to make it more dinamic
-[] Add graphs!!!
-[] Make search bar appear beneath nav on mobile view

 ## About my Project